AndreaBuffa/trenordsaga/README.md

-TrenordSaga has two main intent:
+TrenordSaga has two main purposes:
 - to trace Trenord S9 line delays
-- to learn Python
+- to improve my Python